-Scot Phelps is the full-time Professor of Ambulance and Disaster Science at the Academy and an emergency management consultant with clients who include hospitals, state governments, Health Canada, and Fortune 100 companies.
+Scot Phelps is the full-time Professor of Ambulance and Disaster Science at the Emergency Management Academy and an emergency management consultant with clients who include hospitals, state governments, Health Canada, and Fortune 100 companies.
 He teaches graduate healthcare emergency management (and formerly taught graduate Emergency Medical Services) at New York Medical College, teaches in the Emergency Services Administration degree program at Adelphi University, and teaches in the clinical paramedic degree program at the City University of New York/Kingsborough.
 He served as a past Chair of the Healthcare/Hospitals Caucus of the International Association of Emergency Managers.
-He is a Certified Emergency Manager (IAEM), a Certified Business Continuity Professional (DRII), a Member of the Business Continuity Institute (MBCI), a FEMA-qualified Master Exercise Practitioner (Healthcare), a FEMA-Qualified Professional Continuity Practitioner, and a New York State Paramedic.
+He is a Certified Emergency Manager (IAEM), a Certified Business Continuity Professional (DRII), a Member of the Business Continuity Institute (MBCI), a FEMA-qualified Master Exercise Practitioner (Healthcare), a FEMA-Qualified Professional Continuity Practitioner, and a New York State Paramedic/Paramedic Instructor.
 He is on the Editorial Board of the peer-reviewed Prehospital Emergency Care and the Journal of Emergency Management, and a peer-reviewer for the Australian Journal of Emergency Management, Disaster Medicine and Public Health Preparedness, the European Journal of Emergency Medicine, and the British Paramedic Journal.
 He is an approved Fulbright Specialist candidate in public administration.

 He is a popular speaker, and has presented multiple times at:

 - The World Conference on Disaster Management ("Scot is so smart.
 An innovative thinker.
 He is definitely outside of the box."
 "Outstanding entertaining and informative.
 Made us THINK about approaching our professions differently;")